e2eSolutionArchitect/azure-finops-toolkit/steps-to-enable-Microsoft-FinOps-Toolkit.md

 - Select the resource group, which has been created in previous section.
 - Click deploy to start deployment
 - It will do all the required deployment for FinOps Hub.
+- It takes around 5-8 mins to complete the deployment.
+- Verify: Once deployment is complete. go to the resource group and check the list of resources created.

 ### Setup Cost Export
 - Login to Azure Portal > Cost Export > Report + Analytics > Export